sparkflows/sparkflows-docs/docs/rest-api/rest-api-java/index.rst

-REST API Examples using Java
+REST API Examples Using Java
 ==========

-Fire Insighs provides REST API for interacting with it.
+The Fire Insights provides REST API for interacting with it.

-Below are examples using tokens.
-The first step is to log in with your username and password and acquire the token.
+Below are the examples of using the tokens.
+The first step is to log in with your username and password, and acquire the token.

 Swagger is also enabled and is available at http://<machine-name>:8080/swagger-ui.html